Call: 843.971.0555

 One way to avoid the "sticker shock" of being billed by the hour is to pay a flat fee as you would for an uncontested case, for one that still contested.
 The flat fee you pay is somewhat higher than the retainers discussed above, because the attorney assumes the risk that if the case is more difficult than anticipated, he or she will not get paid any more.
 The appeal for the client is that you do not have to worry about retainers being depleted and having to be replenished.
 You have a feeling of control.
 The potential down side for the client is if the case ends up resolving more easily than anticipated – the client might have paid "too much" compared to a more typical bill-by-the-hour scenario.
 If a flat fee appeals to you, I am happy to discuss it.

 The most common proceeding that I handle involving probate is the drafting of wills, living wills, and powers of attorney.
-These are handled on a flat fee basis and typically cost in the range of $150.00 for powers of attorney up to $750.00 for some wills.
+These are handled on a flat fee basis and typically cost in the range of $250.00 for powers of attorney up to $800.00 for some wills.
+I do not prepare wills for estates over $1,500,000.00.

 I also do work probating estates, most often as attorney for the personal representative.
 This is usually billed on an hourly basis and costs approximately $2,500.00 to $5,000.00.